-The just-released watchOS 5 has a new feature called Walkie Talkie, which lets you have a one-on-one conversation with anyone who has a compatible Apple Watch.
+watchOS 5 and watch OS 6 have a feature called Walkie Talkie, which lets you have a one-on-one conversation with anyone who has a compatible Apple Watch.

 The Walkie Talkie app is located on the watch’s home screen.
 It’s indicated by a yellow icon that looks akin to, well, a walkie- talkie.